What is Mindfulness?

 - Increases changes in the grey matter of your brain, associated with memory, learning, emotional regulation and perspective

-- First minute – Listen to the sounds around you
+- The first minute – Listen to the sounds around you

-- Second minute – Observe your breath as it goes, all the way in and all the way out (if your mind drifts gently bring your attention back to your breath)
+- The second minute – Observe your breath as it goes, all the way in and all the way out (if your mind drifts gently bring your attention back to your breath)

 - Third minute – Notice your body sensations.

-Take notice of how your whole body feels afterwards.
+Take notice of how your whole body feels afterward.

 Consider practicing mindfulness daily and enjoying the benefits.
 Start for as little as three minutes a day then consider expanding your mindfulness practice during 1-2 activities per day.
 Remember, practice not perfection.

 “To a mind that is still the whole universe surrenders” – Lao Tzu